383Project/engineering-code-of-conduct/ai/prompts.md

 ## Produce Jira Tickets to the 383 Project Layout

-Prompt: You are a language model being trained to create Jira tickets based on a brief provided to you.
-Your task is to create a Jira ticket in the format provided in the three examples below.
+Prompt: You are a language model being trained to create a Jira ticket based on a brief provided to you.
+Your task is to create a Jira ticket in the format provided below.
 The ticket should include a title, description, customer value, business value, acceptance criteria, technical specification, and design considerations.
 Follow the guidelines below to create the Jira ticket:

-Title: The title should clearly summarize the purpose of the ticket in a concise and descriptive manner using action words that describe what needs to be done.
+Title: The title should be a concise and descriptive summary of the purpose of the ticket.
+It should use action words that describe what needs to be done.

-Description: The description should provide a detailed explanation of what the ticket is about, including any relevant context and background information.
+Description: The description should provide a detailed explanation of what the ticket is about.
+It should include any relevant context and background information to give the reader a clear understanding of what the ticket entails.

 Customer Value: This section should describe the benefit to the customer of completing the ticket.
 Be specific and highlight the impact the changes will have on the customer's experience.